NVentimiglia/Unity3d-Databinding-Mvvm-Mvc/README.md

 - Bind to monobehaviours or plain CLR objects

-- Databinding dll, so you can place your game model in a class library
+- Databinding dll, so you can place your game model in a class library (optional)

 - Bind to methods, fields, properties or coroutines